Swiss School of Management

 Business Law, Commercial Law, and European Law are legal fields that have gained in

 importance in recent decades and have increased due to the globalization of economies and the related development of international commerce.
 We can affirm that Business laws establish the rules that all businesses should follow.
-This course will introduce students to business law’s basic concepts and problems of Business Law and the International legal system.
-The course will cover the main topics in this field.
+This module will introduce students to business law’s basic concepts and problems of Business Law and the International legal system.
+The module will cover the main topics in this field.
 Such as the basic principles and sources of EU Law, International Law, and the legal order; the Four Freedoms; the settlement of disputes.
 Competition Law, Unlawful agreements and concerted practices, Abuse of a dominant position and price policy, Torts, contracts, and Negotiable instruments, the Lifecycle of a Business agreement, and the new EU GDPR principles.

 You must bring proof of at least two months of Internship experience in a local (or virtual-remote) business.
 In alternative to an internship, would a Study-Abroad experience also be accepted.
 For the latter option, you must produce a certificate of attendance or academic transcripts from the host institution.